-Here’s another wonderful preschool science experiment that is easy to set up and fascinating to watch.
+Here’s another wonderful science experiment that is easy to set up and fascinating to watch.
 Lately, we have been focusing on a lot of simple water experiments.
 It has been a while since we mixed it up with oil!
 Just a few common ingredients and you are well on your way to ooohhhs and aaahhhs by everyone including adults with this alka seltzer science experiment.

 ALKA SELTZER EXPERIMENT FOR KIDS